robertson809/genetic-programming-school-segregation/README.md

-- **Road Class** By reading in data from Lena’s csv file, we created road objects for each road, which contained the population of the road, its SES, and a list of the five clos- est schools, each of which we stored as a tuple of the school ID and the distance to the school from the road.
+- **Road Class** By reading in data from Lena’s csv file, we created road objects for each road, which contained the population of the road, its SES, and a list of the five closest schools, each of which we stored as a tuple of the school ID and the distance to the school from the road.
 An example road might have population ten, Medium SES, and be one mile away from school one, two miles away